 Food at a reasonable cost may be provided to youth program participants as a supportive service.
 Expenditures on food should be limited to the following principals:

-- Food assists or enables the participant to take part in allowable youth activities to reach their employment and training goals. - Expenditures are limited to reasonable and necessary purchases. - Food provision is coordinated with other community, state, or federal services that provide food for low-income individuals when possible.
+- Food assists or enables the participant to take part in allowable youth activities and to reach their employment and training goals. - Expenditures are limited to reasonable and necessary purchases.